Offered In partnership with

 Participants will leave the Institute with the tools to:

 This interactive experience is both synchronous and asynchronous.
 Asynchronous content includes on-demand museum virtual tours, reviewing recommended resources, and sharing reflections on the dedicated FlipGrid page.
 Live sessions include special speakers such as a Holocaust Survivor and/or Dr. Terrence Roberts of the Little Rock Nine, and/or other witnesses to history.
 Facilitators welcome and host everyone in small and large groups for dialogue and debrief with peers.
-The live workshops are led by experts from Teaching Tolerance using a variety of interactive modalities and online resources.
+The live workshops are led by experts from Learning For Justice using a variety of interactive modalities and online resources.
 Confirmed registered participants will receive an email from the Program Coordinator during the week prior to the event with the agenda, links to the Zoom events, and Flipgrid passcode protected pages.

 Registering 60 people maximum.
 All courses are eligible for CEU credits.